Personal profile

-I am a current doctoral researcher looking at Lateness in Modern Literature at the University of St Andrews under the supervision of Dr Peter Mackay (and formerly, the late Professor John Burnside as co-supervisor), having recently graduated with a Master of Studies from the University of Oxford and a Master of Arts from the University of St Andrews.
+I am a current doctoral researcher looking at Lateness in Modern Literature at the University of St Andrews under the supervision of Professor Peter Mackay (and formerly, the late Professor John Burnside as co-supervisor), having recently graduated with a Master of Studies from the University of Oxford and a Master of Arts from the University of St Andrews.
 Alongside my academic work, I have also consistently worked to shape and improve Higher Education policy and Pedagogical practices at various institutions.
 As of September 2024, I teach in the School of English at the University of St Andrews on the following module(s):

 – EN1004: Empires and Revolutions: Literature 1680-1830